Timdenders/Colonization-Conquerors/Weekly Reports/2023_09_26_Weekly_Report.md

 - **Progress:**
   - The world user interface underwent modifications.
     - Increased tile size for improved visibility into the cell interior.
-    - The sprite for illustrating land and sea is redone so there is no visible clipping.
+    - The land and sea illustration sprite has been updated to eliminate any noticeable clipping.
     - Modified the dimensions and placements of the tilemap and scoreboard to enhance the overall design.
     - Incorporated an out-of-bounds tilemap to occupy the remaining screen space.
     - Slight adjustments to the size of each island to ensure equal spacing for fairness.